truenas/documentation/content/SCALE/SCALETutorials/Apps/AppContributions.md

 * **New Feature** to request adding a new app to the catalog.
 * **Bug** to report a problem with an existing application.

-Enter a brief description of the request in **Summary**.
+Enter a brief, relevant, and easily-searchable description of the request in **Summary**.
-Make this relevant and easily-searchable text.

 Next, enter a detailed description of the request or report in **Description**.